Former Morrisons boss Ken Morrison welcomes Potts appointment as CEO

-LONDON Ken Morrison, the son of Morrisons' (MRW.L) founder and a former boss of the British grocer, has welcomed the appointment of ex-Tesco (TSCO.L) executive David Potts as Morrisons' new CEO.
+LONDON Feb 25 Ken Morrison, the son of Morrisons' founder and a former boss of the British grocer, has welcomed the appointment of ex-Tesco executive David Potts as Morrisons' new CEO.

 "It looks a good appointment ...
 It sounds very promising, he seems to be a well experienced individual and he's achieved quite a lot in his career," Morrison told Reuters on Wednesday.